Nemwel-Boniface/Microverse-Hello-World/README.md

 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

 - To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 - You only need a browser to run the html file in.

 ### Setup

 - Create a new folder to store the files in.

 ### Install

 - Open your command prompt or terminal and run.
 - git clone git@github.com:Nemwel-Boniface/Microverse-Hello-World.git .

-### Usage

 ### Run tests

 - To run tests run :
 - npx hint .
 - npx stylelint "**/*.{css,scss}"

 ### Deployment

 - Project is deployed using
 - git push <branch_name>